larson-group/clubb_release/Readme.txt

 -                                                                     -
 -----------------------------------------------------------------------

+Requirements:
+* A Fortran 90/95 compiler with a complete implementation of the standard.
+* NetCDF >= v3.5.1;  We have not tested our code with anything older.
+* GNU bash, or an equivalent POSIX compliant shell.

 $ cd ~/hoc_v2.2_tuner/src
-(edit Makefile for your compiler and optimization options.)
+Edit a config.<PLATFORM> file and include it in the Makefile for your compiler and optimization options.
 $ make
 $ make install

 If you're using Sun Studio and have a fast parallel machine, dmake should work as well.

 -----------------------------------------------------------------------
 -                                                                     -